-This program encourages the provision of reliable, continuous (or regularly scheduled and posted), emergency department service hours as established by the health authority, to improve public access to emergency services in health authority designated emergency departments in rural British Columbia served by fee-for-service physicians.
+This program is intended to encourage the provision of reliable, continuous or regularly scheduled and posted, emergency department service hours as established by the Health Authority, to improve public access to emergency services in Health Authority designated emergency departments in rural British Columbia served by Fee-for-Service physicians.

-The program recognizes and supports the breadth and comprehensive nature of general practice in rural British Columbia communities where fee-for-service physicians typically provide hospital services in conjunction with providing full scope, family practice services in their community office practices.
+The program is intended to recognize and support the breadth and comprehensive nature of general practice in rural British Columbia communities where Fee-for-Service physicians typically provide hospital services in conjunction with providing full scope, family practice services in their community office practices.

-- To increase emergency department capacity, if required, by increasing the number of health-care service providers supporting the hospital or health authority designated Diagnostic and Treatment Centre emergency departments where possible.
+- To increase emergency department capacity, if required, by increasing the number of health care service providers supporting the hospital or Health Authority designated Diagnostic and Treatment Centre emergency department where possible.

 - Where feasible, to encourage physician groups to develop emergency department stabilization plans that encompass other communities as well as their own.
 Plans incorporating a larger pool of resources should facilitate greater stability.

-- To stabilize public access to emergency department services by effectively and efficiently integrating emergency department services with the health authority’s health-care service delivery plans for the community and the region.
+- To stabilize public access to emergency department services by effectively and efficiently integrating emergency department services with the Health Authority’s health care service delivery plans for the community and the region.

-- To contain clear accountability provisions for the year-long provision of continuous or regularly scheduled and posted emergency department public access.
+- To contain clear accountability provisions for the year-long provision of continuous or regularly scheduled and posted emergency departments public access.

 - To tailor models of reliable emergency department service delivery appropriately to individual community circumstances.

-- To help retain and encourage the recruitment of physicians to live and work in rural communities.
+- To help retain and encourage the recruitment of physicians reside and practice in rural communities.